boots-edu/textbook/source/original/week12.md

 Since we pass a function\, we can sort arrays of complex objects or classes in any way we wish\.

 _NOTE: This method is destructive and overwrites the array\.
-If you don’t want this to happen\, you have to clone _  _the array first\._
+If you don't want this to happen\, you have to clone _  _the array first\._

 <span style="color:#D4D4D4">Sorted=</span>  <span style="color:#D4D4D4">vals\.sort</span>  <span style="color:#D4D4D4">\(\);</span>